 Online shopping has become increasingly popular over the years because it is convenient.
 You can quickly compare prices.
 You can search for exactly what you want without having to browse hundreds of rails or fight through crowds of people.
-This is particularly true at busier times of the year like Christmas when shopping centers can become unbearably busy and overwhelming.
+This is particularly true at busier times of the year like Christmas, when shopping centers can become unbearably busy and overwhelming.
 So why not just save yourself the bother and get your goods delivered straight to your door?

 That being said, these shocking statistics should not put you off splashing your cash online.
-After all, online shopping has become a quick and convenient way to get what you need without having to make the trip into town; from clothes and gifts to food and medication, you really can get everything you need to be sent straight to your door!
+After all, online shopping has become a quick and convenient way to get what you need without having to make a trip into town; from clothes and gifts to food and medication, you really can get everything you need to be sent straight to your door!

 - Get familiar with the signs of a scam.

 Firstly, it’s good to educate yourself on the most recognizable signs of an online shopping scam so you can keep an eye out for these when browsing online.
 Some of the biggest red flags you need to be aware of are:

 - A lack of contact information for the company